 is the State agency with primacy and statutory authority to address any concerns regarding potential water quantity or redirected flow issues.

-Q: I am concerned that blasting at a nearby quarry will affect my home and will be done at inconvenient hours.
+Q: I am concerned that blasting at a nearby coal mine will affect my home and will be done at inconvenient hours.
 Who can I call to ask questions about blasting?

 have primacy and statutory authority to address questions regarding potential safety considerations regarding blasting.
-This authority addresses safe handling and transportation of explosives, as well as the timing of blasting operations.
+These authorities address safe handling and transportation of explosives, as well as the timing of blasting operations.